nachol/scanner/README.md

 # TODO

-Add Raw tool output to scan
+- Add Raw tool output to scan [DONE]
-crunchbase
+- crunchbase
+- Add Tools
+- Make a fucking docker image to handle all the dependencies.
+- Auto import the Program Scope
+- Fix Bugs
+- Fix MORE BUGS

 # Testing programs